 September is Suicide Prevention Awareness Month.
-I’m doing a series on the subject over the next four weeks and will post more frequently.
+I’m going to do a series on the subject and will post more frequently this month.
 Today’s post is for parents whose sons or daughters struggle with thoughts and fantasies of ending their lives.
 Anyone who cares about someone who struggles with suicidal ideation can benefit.
 This person may live with mental health issues, an addiction, or an overall feeling of hopelessness.
 They are miserable and you’re tormented by not knowing if they’re safe – from themselves.

 The information here could be crucial for you to know.
-It could even help save a life.
+It could even be life-saving.